ubihazard/macos-scripts/Scripts/README.md

 ### Rebuild kernel cache (Big Sur and later)

 Rebuilding kernel cache is also different since Big Sur.
-Run the following command before `bless`ing and creating a snapshot if you’ve made changes to the system‘s kernel extensions:
+Run the following command before `bless`ing and creating a snapshot if you’ve made changes to the system’s kernel extensions:

 ```bash
 sudo kmutil install --force --update-all --volume-root ~/.local/root